The validation context#

 To take an example, in a minimal dataset containing only a single subject’s T1-weighted image,

-for that image might be:
+the context for that image might be:

 dataset: